zzonyo/trust-docs-test/source/index.html.md

 Note: Once the WebSocket Client and WebSocket Server get connected, the server will send a heartbeat every 5 seconds (the frequency might change).
 The connection will get disconnected automatically if the WebSocket Client ignores the heartbeat message for 2 times.
 The server will remain connection if the WebSocket Client responds one “ping” value within the latest 2 heartbeat messages.

+## Order Push Heartbeat

+### WebSocket API supports one-way heartbeat.
+The Server initiates ping message and the Client will return pong message.
+The Server sends back a heartbeat:

+`{`

+  `"op": "ping",`

+  `"ts": 1492420473058`

+`}`

+- WebSocket Client should return:

+`{`

+  `"op": "pong",`

+  `"ts": 1492420473058`

+`}`

+### Note

+- "ts" value in the return "pong" message is the "ts" value from "ping" push Once the WebSocket Client and WebSocket Server connected, Websocket Server will send a heartbeat every 5 seconds (the frequency might change) to Wesocket Client.
+If WebSocket Client ignores the heartbeat message for 3 times, it will get disconnected with Websocket Sever automatically.
+Under abnormal conditions, WebSocket Server will return error message like:

+`{`

+  `"op": "pong"`

+  `"ts": 1492420473027,`

+  `"err-code": 2011,`

+  `"err-msg": “detailed error message”`

+`}`

+- Websocket Server disconnects automatically During period of building connection and authentication, Websocket Server will disconnect automatically if there is any error.
+The data structure before closing pushing are as below:

+`{`

+  `"op": "close", // indicate Websocket Server disconnected automatically`

+  `"ts": long   // The local timestamp of Server push`

+`}`

+- Server return error but remain connection After successful authentication, Server will return error but not disconnect if Client provides illegal Op or there is any internal error.

+`{`

+  `"op": "error", // indicate that receive illegal Op or internal error`

+  `"ts": long// The local timestamp of Server push`

+`}`

 ## Order Push Address

 - Huobi DM uses one official address: